shieldproject/shield/README.md

   Exits 0 on success, or non-zero on failure.

-- *restore* Read a backup blob of arbitrary binary data (per plugin semantics) from standard input, and perform a restore based on the endpoint given via the `-c` argument.
+- **restore** - Read a backup blob of arbitrary binary data (per plugin semantics) from standard input, and perform a restore based on the endpoint given via the `-c` argument.

   Error messages and diagnostics should be printed to standard error.

   Exits 0 on success, or non-zero on failure.

-- *store* Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `-c` argument.
+- **store** - Read a backup blob of arbitrary binary data from standard input, and store it in the remote storage system, based on the endpoint given via the `-c` argument.
 For example, an S3 plugin might require keys and a bucket name to perform storage operations.